dromerdenker/dromerdenker.github.io/_posts/2020-05-16-restrospective-less-email.markdown

 tags: less-email restrospective
 ---

-In August of 2019, I launched [Less-Email.com](https://www.less-email.com), which took considerable effort.
-Now, nine months in, it's high time for a retrospective, with a keep/try list.
+In August of 2019, I launched [Less-Email.com](https://www.less-email.com).
+That was a considerable project.
+Nine months in,  here is my retrospective; a keep/try list for future hobby projects.

 ### Keep
  * Register a domain name
- * Buy a professional logo on Fiverr.com both give a sense of seriousness that motivates me to push on, late evenings and early mornings to publish the result.
+ * Hire a professional artist to design the logo

+    Both set the tone of seriousness that motivates me to push on, late evenings, to deploy a result.
- * Explore new technology with a clear vision for the result
+ * Explore new technology
- * Write / Develop things that I care about having.
+ * Develop what I care about having.
 Build what needs building, scratch my own itch.
- * automate whatever you can, constantly.
+ * Automate constantly.
 Each terminal command I capture in a script.
 Document whatever I can.

 ### Try to do different

-  * **Swap out WordPress for a JAM-stack.** WordPress seemed like a good idea, but I found that it has one terrible aspect: Wordpress' database (mysql) does not separate content (less-email recipes) from the configuration of its platform.
-Every plugin you install gets intertwined with the content database, so it is nearly impossible to deploy only code, or only content!
-Not to mention that Wordpress is just plain slow to load.
+  * **Avoid WordPress.** WordPress seemed like a good idea, but I found Wordpress' database (mysql) mixes content (less-email recipes) and platform configuration.
+Every WP plugin installed gets immediately intertwined with the content database, making it very hard to CI-deploy only code, or only content!
+To top it off Wordpress is just plain slow to load.

-  I'd rather trade WordPress in for a slimmer JAM-stack (like this blog).
-It would be faster, cheaper to host, simple to secure, and much cleaner to maintain the back-end for.
-I don't __WANT__ a mysql database for posts, that in itself is a most terrible storage mapping.
-Markdown files are a lot easier to edit, update and plain text always beats proprietary databases.
+  Next web site, I will trade WordPress for a JAM-stack, like this blog.
+It is fast, cheap to host, simple to secure, and comes with a cleaner separated back-end.
+Come to think of WordPress: I don't __WANT__ a mysql database for posts, that in itself is a most terrible storage mapping.
+Markdown posts are a lot easier to edit and update.
+Plain-text always beats  databases for raw content.

-  * Ask my network for suggestions of technology.
-They generally know what's going on.
-It can be hard to spot what's the latest trend.
+  * **Ask my network for tech choices advice.** It can be hard to spot what's the latest trend.
+That's how I picked WordPress: every one is doing it.
+The professionals I call my friends generally know what's hot and a good fit for my idea.
-  * It is challenging when learning new technology to build unit tests.
-But on the other hand, unit testing consistently accelerates learning, development and forces understanding.
+  * When learning new technology it's challenging to build unit tests.
+But on the other hand, **unit testing consistently accelerates learning, development and forces understanding**.
 So, even if it is hard, by the time you passed three steps beyond hello world, spend an evening on unit testing, and take it from there.

-### How I feel about it
+### How I feel about the project [Less-Email.com](https://www.less-email.com)

-Overall I learned a lot about WordPress, refreshed some PHP (20 years ago!) and the fun was in seeing my creation come to life.
-I am pleased the site is so stable, it is a bit sad the site has not received much traction yet.
+I learned about WordPress, refreshed some PHP (20 years ago!), but that was no fun.
+The fun was in my creation coming to life.
+I am pleased the site is so stable, it is a sad it has little traction yet.
+I guess I should be marketing it more - i.e. shove it down people's throats!

-To migrate its hosting, I will convert it into a static site (using WP2static).
-That increases performance.
+To migrate the servers, I now converted it into a static site (using WP2static).
+That boosts performance.
 I suppose now is the time to keep nudging people to it.